uzerpllp/uzerpfrepple/README.md

 ### Export Data to uzERP

+As well as using the execute task to export all proposed orders to uzERP, individual orders can be selected and exported from their list in Frepple.
+Look for the 'Select action' button in, say, Manufacturing Orders and select 'Export to uzERP'.

-For Work Orders, the connector selects the operation plan for *routing* type operations in FrePPLe and creates a matching work order in uzERP, at status NEW, for each requirement.
+For Manufacturing Orders, the connector selects the operation plan for *routing* type operations in FrePPLe and creates a matching work order in uzERP, at status NEW, for each requirement.
 Each work order will have the documents defined in the *djangosettings.py* configuration.

 Purchase orders from the operation plan are created in uzERP as potential, individual order lines and are viewed in the *Review Planned* screen in uzERP.
 From there they can be grouped as required and turned into actual purchase orders.

+For both Manufacturing and Purchase Orders, orders are only exported if they have a *proposed* status and their start date falls within the time-fence defined in the connector configuration.
+Order status in FrePPLe is changed to *approved* after exporting.

 ### uzERP to Fepple Data Mapping